How To Plan A Trip With Friends: 9 Easy Steps

 - Promote unity

-Make sure everyone has a copy of the Itinerary.
+As you plan your trip with friends, make sure everyone has a copy of the itinerary.

 Why leave your guests in the dark, unless of course, the trip is designed to be that type of adventure?
 A simple spreadsheet or document with the details of the trip, contact information, and any other important information should be able to be easily accessed by all.